opral/monorepo/rfcs/message-first-architecture/RFC.md

 ### Wrong assumptions with core's "resource-first" architecture

 - Resources are the primary data structure of inlang.
+That's not true.
+Messages is what matters to apps and users.
 - Plugins need exact knowledge of AST which turned out to be false.
 Every plugin, regardless of the format, treats resources as key-value data structure (e.g. JSON, YAML, etc.).

 ## Proposal